Samthos/MC-MPn-Direct/README.md

 * **MC_TRIAL**: (INT) Number of MC steps to perform.
 Default=1024
 * **FREEZE_CORE**: (INT) Option to invoke the frozen core approximation.
 Values={0, 1}.
 Default=1

-* **MP\<N\>CV_LEVEL**: (INT) Set the deepest loop that control variates may be calculated in for energy calculations.
-Higher values produce more control variates.
-Maximum values is N.

-The options control the sequence of random number used.
+#### Random Number Generation

 * **DEBUG**: (INT) Values={0, 1, 2}; Default=0

-  0. The random number generators is seeded from std::random_devices.
+  * 0: The random number generators is seeded from std::random_devices.
-  1. The random number generators are seeded using preset seeds. **May only run upto 16 MPI threads**
+  * 1: The random number generators are seeded using preset seeds. **May only run upto 16 MPI threads**
-  2. The random number generators are seeded using the values is SEED_FILE.
+  * 2: The random number generators are seeded using the values is SEED_FILE.
 (See SEED_FILE options)

 * **SEED_FILE**: (String); Default=""